 “My home is in Heaven.
 I’m just passing through this world.
 Someday you will read or hear that Billy Graham is dead.
 Don’t you believe a word of it?
 I shall be more alive than I am now.
 I will have changed my address because I will be in the presence of God.”

-Through Billy’s crusades, thousands upon thousands of lives changed in being obedient and preaching the words of Jesus Christ.
+Through Billy’s crusades, thousands upon thousands of lives were changed by being obedient and preaching the words of Jesus Christ.
 Can you imagine how many crowns our Lord laid at his feet?